GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 ~~~~
 {: #fig-stream-kg-only-kr title="Resulting knowledge representation for the KG-only data integration architecture for event data streams"}

+As event streams can be high-paced, it could be beneficial to leverage input/output (I/O) performance optimizations specific to each type of database management system (DBMS), such as Time-Series DataBases (TSDBs) for streaming data and graph databases for knowledge graphs.
-TBC : on the capability to handle both a knowledge graph and a time-series representation of the network's lifecycle while maintaining a link between the two representations although each serve different purposes, such as context analysis with the knowledge graph representation and trend analysis with the TSDB ({{fig-stream-mixed}} and {{fig-stream-mixed-kr}}).
+{{fig-stream-mixed}} illustrates the capability to handle both a knowledge graph and a time-series representation of the network's lifecycle while maintaining a link between the two representations ({{fig-stream-mixed-kr}}).
+Each serve different purposes, such as context analysis with the knowledge graph representation and trend analysis with the TSDB.
+Thanks to the linking between the two storage systems, users browsing aggregated data from the knowledge graph can access the raw data within the relevant time span for further analysis, and vice versa.

 ~~~~ ascii-art
                   ┌────────────┐